AthenaDecisionSystems/athena-ibm-techxchange/docs/index.md

 > Task 6.
 As a first outcome, the CSR message shows in the chat window
 > Task 7.
 As a second outcome, the chatbot response shows in the chat window

 Below is the output we are getting.
-LLM do not behave deterministically so you might have something rather different:
+LLMs do not behave deterministically so you might have something slightly different:

 > ***Chatbot***
 >> **Step #1**: The identified motive of Sonya Smith's message is UnsatisfiedWithAppliedCoverages.
 She is disappointed because the damage to her carpet, which she expected to be covered, is not included in her policy.